chaoge525/soafee_demo/documentation/introduction.rst

     functionalities and facilitate deployment and orchestration of user application workloads.
 These tools and services include the Docker container engine, the K3s container orchestration framework, and Xen virtualization management software, together with their run-time dependencies.
+These are provided by and adapted from the ``meta-virtualization`` Yocto layer, although the integration of the Docker container engine and the K3s container orchestration framework is inherited as part of the Cassini distribution.
 In addition, EWAOL provides supporting packages such as those which enable run-time validation tests or software development capabilities on the target platform.

   * **System software**:

     System software specific to the target platform, composed of firmware, bootloader and the operating system, as well as the Xen type-1 hypervisor when building an EWAOL distribution with hardware virtualization support.
-    Note that this system software is not directly developed as part of the EWAOL project, but is instead integrated from the meta-arm, meta-arm-bsp, and meta-virtualization Yocto layers.
+    This system software is integrated from the ``meta-arm``, ``meta-arm-bsp``, and ``meta-virtualization`` Yocto layers.

 EWAOL is the reference implementation for SOAFEE (Scalable Open Architecture For Embedded Edge), the Arm lead industry initiative for extending cloud-native software development to automotive, with a special focus on real-time and functional safety.
 For more details, please see `<https://soafee.io>`_.